Skip to content

 Readiness probes

-Similar to liveliness probes, readiness probes run periodically throughout the lifecycle of a container.
-However, unlike liveliness probes, it does not restart the container if the probe fails.
-Instead, it stops the container from receiving network traffic.
+Similar to liveness probes, readiness probes run periodically throughout the lifecycle of a container.
+However, unlike liveness probes, these probes do not restart the container if the probe fails.
+Instead, they stop the container from receiving network traffic.

 Readiness probes on single replicas